Utah Medical Marijuana Card Renewal

 Utah only accepts medical cannabis card renewal applications submitted online.
 Medical marijuana renewal application is made on the Electronic Verification System (EVS).
 A medical marijuana patient in Utah must do the following to renew their medical marijuana card:

 • The patient logs in to their profile on the EVS and initiates registration.
-Their status will change to 'Awaiting Certification’
+Their status will change to 'Active pending renewal’

-• The patient must be evaluated and certified eligible for medical marijuana by a Qualified Medical Provider (QMP) or a Limited Medical Provider (LMP)
+• The patient must be evaluated and certified eligible for medical marijuana by a medical provider that has completed Utah’s mandated continuing education course

-• The QMP/LMP enters a new certification for the patient on the EVS.
-The patient’s status will change to 'Awaiting Payment'
+• The medical provider enters a new certification for the patient on the EVS

 • A patient with 'Renewal Completed' status can download their new card the day after their current card expires.
 A patient with 'Awaiting State Review' status must submit additional documents to the Compassionate Use Board (CUB) at cubcmc@utah.gov to complete their renewal